Level Descriptions

 Beginner (Level 1)

 This group is for newcomers who want to start tap dancing and also for those of you who have done a little bit of tap dance before but still are learning the basics.
-Tap shoes are recommended, but it also works fine with most shoes with hard leather soles.
+Tap shoes are recommended, but not needed.
+Any hard leather sole shoe is great.
+We do also have many loan tap shoes.

 Advanced Beginner (Level 2)